laszlomdrsz/raisely-application/README.md

 ## How to run

-Go to the project library and run `ng serve`.
+First install dependencies: `npm install`.
+The run `ng serve` to serve the app on http://localhost:4200.
 Follow this link for a working demo: [http://cv.webfejlesztomentor.hu/raisely-application/](http://cv.webfejlesztomentor.hu/raisely-application/)